NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/console_error.png" alt="CLBJ 2021 Directional Reflectance RGB Image."></a>
 </figure>

 If your code has any errors they will display in the **Console** tab in red.
 In this example, we tried to print out a property that does not exist because the data is Provisional, so there is no `RELEASE_YEAR`.
-You can comment out that line of code to prevent the error from displaying.
-If your code is not running as expected, errors displayed in the Console can be helpful for troubleshooting, as it will tell you where your code failed.
+You can comment out the lines of code starting with `var clbj2022_release_year` to prevent the error from displaying.
+If your code is not running as expected, errors displayed in the Console can be helpful for troubleshooting, as it will tell you how and where your code failed.
+Print statements throughout the code can also be helpful.

 Note that bidirectional reflectance data will remain provisional in 2025, since it is a new data product (as of 2024), and is planned to be incorporated into RELEASE-2026.